 Cloud diagrams are essential for your IT department because they allow you to visualize all the dependencies between your components and identify bottleneck issues.
 Cloud diagrams will help you understand everything you have in your environment and therefore see what needs to be redesigned.

-A good cloud diagram is a blueprint that can be used by your architectural team.
-With the help of the diagrams, they can easily take decisions when they implement changes in the existing infrastructure.
-Cloud diagrams will also help the architects when they want to deploy a completely new system.
+A good cloud diagram is a blueprint that can be used by your cloud architecture team.
+With the help of the diagrams, they can easily make decisions when implementing changes in the existing infrastructure.
+Cloud diagrams will also help Cloud architects when they want to deploy a completely new system.

-As an example, the image below displays a list of typical components you should find in your Azure diagrams.
+For example, the image below shows a list of typical components you should find in your Azure diagrams.

-Below you can see an example of a proper Azure cloud diagram to showcase your past components.
-These diagrams typically include components like app service plans, web jobs, app services and it also gives you the links between the components.
+Below you can see an example of a proper Azure architecture diagram to showcase your PaaS components.
+These diagrams typically include components like app service plans, web jobs, app services and also show the links between components.
 If you have a function that is connected to an Azure SQL database, your diagram should include the dependencies listed above.
-It is also important to have all the component’s meta data directly available from the diagram.
+It is also essential to have all the component metadata directly available in the diagram.
 You do not want to lose time browsing the Azure portal to see if the configuration of an existing function in Azure is compatible with what you are trying to implement.